dzekelid/events/_listings/meetup/urlname-events-post.md

       description: Creates a new Meetup group event
       operationId: events
       parameters:
       - in: query
-        name: '*name'
-        description: String setting the name of the event
-        type: string
-      - in: query
         name: announce
         description: Boolean value indicating whether or not Meetup should announce